| | |

 birds eye view of 4 custard doughnuts.

 I love using a yeasted dough when making doughnuts.
-There is something about the flavor of a risen dough that is much more complex and delicious than other raising agents.
+There’s something about the flavour of a risen dough that’s much more complex and delicious than other raising agents.
 The doughnut dough is a simple enriched dough.
-I’ve got a sourdough doughnut recipe too!
+If you’d prefer a sourdough version, I’ve got a sourdough doughnut recipe too.

-It’s easiest to make in a stand mixer but you can make it by hand too.
-The filling is a homemade custard recipe that’s gorgeous yellow, rich, and creamy.
+It’s easiest to make in a stand mixer, but you can make it by hand too.
+The filling is a homemade custard that comes out a gorgeous yellow, rich, and creamy.

 close-up of a filled custard doughnut.